 3.16.2.5.
 Readjust the tyre pressure to that specified in paragraph 3.16.2.3. above.

-3.16.3.
-Test procedure

 3.16.3.1.
 Mount the tyre-and-wheel assembly on the test axle and press it against the outer face of a smooth power-driven test drum 1.70 m ± 1 per cent in diameter having a surface at least as wide as the tyre tread.

 3.16.3.2.
-Apply to the test axle a series of test loads expressed in per cent of the load carrying capacity of the tyre, in accordance with the test programme shown in paragraph 3.16.4.7. below.
-Where the tyre has load indices for both single and twinned utilization, the reference load for single utilization shall be taken as the basis for the test loads.
+Apply to the test axle a series of test loads expressed in per cent of the load indicated, in Annex 2 to this Regulation, opposite the load index engraved on the sidewall of the tyre, in accordance with the test programme below.
+Where the tyre has load-capacity indices for both single and twinned utilization, the reference load for single utilization shall be taken as the basis for the test loads.

 3.16.3.3.
 In the case of tyres with a speed symbol Q and above, test procedures are as specified in paragraph 3.16.4.